top of page

 Multilingual Psychological Services

-This project is aimed at improving and increasing access to linguistically-appropriate psychological services (assessment, psychotherapy) in Alaska by (a) making psychological services available to non-English speakers via interpretation services and (b) developing clinicians' competence delivering multilingual services by providing Clinical Psychology graduate students training and supervised experience providing mental health services through interpreters, This project is conducted in collaboration with the Psychological Services Center at UAA and is funded by the Mat-Su Valley Health Foundation.
+This project is aimed at improving and increasing access to linguistically-appropriate psychological services (assessment, psychotherapy) by (a) making psychological services available to non-English speakers via interpretation services and (b) developing clinicians' competence delivering multilingual services by providing Clinical Psychology graduate students training and supervised experience providing mental health services through interpreters.
+As funding sources often impede linguistically accessible servics, currently our team is conducting a review of public reimbursement for interpretation services across the U.S. to inform possible policy changes for language equity.
+This project is conducted in collaboration with the Psychological Services Center at UAA and is funded by the Mat-Su Valley Health Foundation.
 Download best practices for working with interpreters here:

 Screen Shot 2021-11-17 at 11.55.23 AM.png